manoverboard/AndrewBoardman/_drafts/4-the-harrowing-design-friendliness-of-the-pacific-coast-highway.md

 ---
 layout: single-post
-meta-description: A drive along California's PCH brings up hair raising thoughts about social behavior, even for a guy with little hair.
+meta-description: A drive along California's PCH brings up hair-raising thoughts about social behavior, even for a guy with little hair.
 number: 4
 main-title: The Harrowing Design and Friendliness of the Pacific Coast Highway
 date: 2019-03-08 00:00:00 -0600
-excerpt: Pacific Coast Highway has all of the markings of a hair raising fiasco.
+excerpt: Pacific Coast Highway has all of the markings of a hair-raising fiasco.
 But it many ways, it provides an uncodified standard for social behaviour even in the midst of potentially harrowing outcomes.
-main-image: "/uploads/uploads/IMG_2285.jpeg"
+main-image: ''
 caption: A not so lonely stretch of the PCH somewhere near Cambria, California.

 ---